Akshaygothe/Python-Project/README.md

 In this project,
 I created a list of 10000 numbers using random function.
 This list is passed to linear search and binary search to search a target number. and time comparison is done using time function.
 Binary search is best using log n time complexity.
 Instead of linear search of time complexity of n.

+# Project 7: Sudoku Solver
+In this project,
+We have to pass the sudoku puzzle from command line.
+And then program of sudoku solver solve that puzzle using recursive calling function and backtracing method.
+After solving that puzzle it display the solved version of puzzle.
+If it is unslovable, or wrong puzzle then it returns False in respect to it is unsolvable.

 # Project 7: Mine Sweepers
 This is a command line based game.
 In which user have to choose a location from ground of size (10 by 10).
 In some location, there are few bombs planted which are dengerous for game life.
 So, dig cousicsly.
 You may loose the game.